boinger/puppet-dotfiles/README.md

 * gituser: Your github username
 * giturl: If you for some reason aren't using the normal github base URL
 * project: Name of your dotfiles project
-* dotfiles_dir: Subdirectory under your dotfiles project containing the dotfiles.
+* dotfiles_dir: Subdirectory under your dotfiles project containing the dotfiles. <br />
-** (.bashrc, .bash_profile, .zshrc, .nethackrc, etc, etc)
+(.bashrc, .bash_profile, .zshrc, .nethackrc, etc, etc)
 * branch: If you want to pull a specific branch of your dotfiles project
 * homedir: Your home directory on the puppet-managed host
 * single_pull: Option to pull down the dotfiles one time only (no recurring pulls)